-Each fall, representatives from Vanderbilt University, Tufts University, and Vassar College host joint information sessions in a number of cities.
+Each fall, the Directors of Admission from Vanderbilt University, Tufts University, and Vassar College host joint information sessions in a number of cities.
 Lasting 90 minutes, these events provide students and parents with a general overview of highly selective college admissions, the admissions/financial aid processes at all three institutions, and an introduction to the respective schools.
 There is also time to ask questions and chat with the school representatives.

-This fall, representatives from Vanderbilt University and Princeton University will host joint information sessions in South Carolina.
-These sessions last one hour and provide a general overview of each institution, highly selective college admissions, and the financial aid process, as well as time for questions.
-Register at the links below.
+This fall, Vanderbilt University and Drexel University will host joint information sessions in Nevada.
+These sessions last one hour and provide general overview of each of the institutions, selective college admissions, and the financial aid process, as well as time for questions.

-Each fall and spring, representatives from The University of Chicago, and Vanderbilt University host joint information sessions at various overseas locations.
-Each session introduces students and parents to the distinct qualities that define all four institutions as well the common admissions philosophy shared among them.
-These events also dive into the finer details of the selection process, how financial aid works, resources for international students, and more.
+Vanderbilt and partner schools host joint information sessions across the globe.
+These sessions introduce students and parents to the distinct qualities of each institution as well the common admissions philosophy shared among them.
+These events also explore the finer details of the selection process, how financial aid works, resources for international students, and more.

 The SEC College Tour is a joint travel partnership among the 14 schools of the SEC.
 High school students and counselors are invited to three college fairs to gain insight on a variety of key admissions topics direct from deans and directors of admissions from each university.